 In fact, endowment funds are often controlled with specific guidelines dictated by the donor(s).
 This makes it essential for a non-profit to hire a fund manager to help deploy funds as per long-term investment goals.
 Since these non-profits mostly thrive on endowments, it’s important that these funds get managed in a way that the capital keeps growing and funding the organisation’s expenses.

-Requirements for endowment
+Requirements for endowments

 Fund managers handling endowments need to deal with the push and pull of interests to leverage the investment assets to grow their respective institution, organisation, foundation, or university.